adamluckydo/ontology/Buddhism.md

 ![Statue of the Buddha](buddha.png)

 The Buddha (given name: Siddhartha Gautama) was born to royalty.
 The story goes: Siddhartha's parents sheltered him so he wouldn't be exposed to the painful aspects of life.
 He would rule having never experienced hardship.
-However, at the young age of 29, he finally left the palace and witnessed the suffering of the real world.
+However, at the young age of 29, Siddhartha finally left the palace and witnessed the suffering of the real world.
 Specifically, he saw an elderly person, a diseased person, a corpse, and a wandering ascetic.
-Siddhartha realized:
+He realized:

 “I am subject to aging, subject to sickness, subject to death, subject to loss.
 I have not gone beyond aging, sickness, and death."
+(AN 5.57)

 So, understanding his predicament and hoping to find a spiritual path that would allow him to transcend the suffering of his impermanent existence, Siddhartha followed the lead of the wandering ascetic and left his palace for good.
 He was an extremely precocious student, quickly mastering the teachings of many spiritual traditions, but found that none of them actually provided a refuge from his suffering.
 He then decided to take matters into his own hands, investigating the nature of his own experience directly to find a way to eliminate suffering for good.